Last Updated November 27, 2019

 Setting up 2-Step Verification (2SV) strengthens the security of your Google Account by adding a second verification step whenever you sign in, such as prompts from a trusted device or the use of a physical security key (the strongest form of 2SV).
 If you previously had Nest’s 2-Step Verification account security feature enabled, your Nest Account security settings will not transfer to your Google Account.
 Set up 2SV for your Google Account by visiting g.co/2sv and clicking Get Started.

 Learn more about making your Google Account more secure.

 How will Google use my Nest Account data if I migrate to a Google Account?

 Here are some key details about how your Nest data will be managed if you migrate:

 Audio recordings and video footage from your Nest camera and Nest Hello video doorbell

-Google will use this data to provide and improve the camera features and services that you agree to receive, and will not use this data for promotions or ad personalisation.
+Google will use this data to provide and improve the camera features and services you agree to receive, and will not use this data for promotions or ad personalization.
 To review and delete your video history or your individual saved clips, follow the instructions here.

 Sensor readings collected from environmental and activity sensors